-The interior of the region is more or less controlled by large-scale circulation coming from the outside of the domain.
-The strong external forcing manifested by a high value of variance at the boundary, favors a good reproduction of the RCM towards the GCM.
+In summary, the interior of the Region domain is more or less controlled by large-scale circulation coming from GCM beyond the RCM effective domain.
+The strong external forcing manifested by a high value of variance at the boundary, favors a good reproduction of RCM towards GCM.
 On the other hand, a weak external forcing makes the effect of the internal dynamics more important, which causes a divergence to the two models.

-4.5 Effect of the mesh refinement
+4.5 Effect of mesh refinement

-In previous sections, all analyzes are based on the experiment without a finer resolution.
-The application of mesh refinement at the regional scale is necessary because the coarse resolution of the GCM is not sufficient to correctly simulate the regional climate (Giorgi et al., 1991, 2010; Jacob et al., 2007; Laprise et al., 2008; Castel et al., 2010; Rummukainen, 2010; Richard et al., 2010).
-By the way, the horizontal resolution is an important issue for regional climate modelling.
-The framework is therefore completed by a second simulation (“DS-300-to-100”) in which the RCM has an increased spatial resolution (100 km), with all other aspects unchanged.
-The comparison between the two configurations helps to reveal the impact of mesh refinement in the RCM whose effect is added to that of the nesting procedure (Fig. 10).
+In previous sections, all analyzes are based on idealized experiment without a finer resolution for RCM.
+The application of mesh refinement at the regional scale is necessary because the coarse resolution of GCM is not sufficient to correctly simulate the regional climate (Giorgi et al., 1991, 2010; Jacob et al., 2007; Laprise et al., 2008; Castel et al., 2010; Rummukainen, 2010; Richard et al., 2010).
+Furthermore, the horizontal resolution is an important issue for regional climate modelling.
+Our framework is therefore completed by a second simulation (“DS-300-to-100”) in which the RCM has an increased spatial resolution (100 km), with all other aspects unchanged.
+The comparison between the two configurations helps to reveal the impact of mesh refinement in RCM whose effect is added to that of the nesting procedure.